Ciona intestinalis: Description

-Cell signalling

 In the sea squirt C. intestinalis a CB1 and CB2-type cannabinoid receptors is found to be targeted to axons, indicative of an ancient role for cannabinoid receptors as axonal regulators of neuronal signalling.

 Genetics

-Ciona intestinalis was one of the first animals to have its full genome sequenced, in 2002.
-It has a relatively small genome (about 160 Mbp) consisting of 14 pairs of chromosomes with about 16,000 genes.
+Ciona intestinalis was one of the first animals to have its full genome sequenced in 2002, using a specimen from Half Moon Bay in California, US, It possesses a very small genome size, about 160 Mbp, or less than 1/20 of the human genome, which consists of 14 pairs of chromosomes with about 16,000 genes.
+A number of these genes correspond to almost every family of genes in vertebrates.

-Hox genes

 The draft genome analysis identified nine Hox genes, which are Ci-Hox1, 2, 3, 4, 5, 6, 10, 12, and 13.
 Ciona robusta, the closest relative of Ciona intestinalis, also has the same set of Hox genes.
 The organization of Hox genes is only known for C. intestinalis among ascidians.
 The nine Hox genes are located on two chromosomes; Ci-Hox1 to 10 on one chromosome and Ci-Hox12 and 13 on another.
 The intergenic distances within the Ciona Hox genes are extraordinarily long.
 Seven Hox genes, Ci-Hox1 to 10, are distributed along approximately half the length of the chromosome.
 Comparisons to Hox gene expression and location in other species suggests that the Hox genes in ascidian genomes are under a dispersing condition.

-GEVIs

 A majority of genetically encoded voltage indicator are based on the C. intestinalis voltage-sensitive domain (Ci-VSD).

-Transferrin

 There is one transferrin ortholog which is divergent from those of vertebrate models, and even more divergent from non-chordates.

-Carotenoid metabolism

 A retinol dehydrogenase CiRdh10 is disclosed in Belyaeva et al. 2015.

+Reproduction

+Ciona intestinalis is a hermaphroditic broadcast spawner though cannot self-fertilize.
+Released gametes can stay in the water column for 1 to 2 days, while the larvae are free-swimming for 2 to 10 days.